bigskysoftware/grugbrain.dev/index.md

 manage/trap spriit complexity demon in code base.  not only OSGi not help, but make complexity demon much more powerful! took multiple man year of best developers to rewor as well boot!  more complex spirit and now features impossible implement very bad!

+# <a name="grug-on-chestertons-fence"></a>[Chesterton's Fence](#grug-on-chestertons-fence)

+wise grug shaman [chesterton](https://en.wikipedia.org/wiki/G._K._Chesterton) once say

+> here exists in such a case a certain institution or law; let us say, for the sake of simplicity, a fence or gate erected across a road.
+The more modern type of reformer goes gaily up to it and says, “I don’t see the use of this; let us clear it away.”
+To which the more intelligent type of reformer will do well to answer: “If you don’t see the use of it, I certainly won’t let you clear it away.
+Go away and think.
+Then, when you can come back and tell me that you do see the use of it, I may allow you to destroy it.”

+many older grug learn this lesson well not start tearing code out willy nilly, no matter how ugly look

+grug understand all programmer platonists at some level wish music of spheres perfection in code.  but danger is here, world is ugly and gronky many times and code so also must.  humility not often come big brained or think big brained easily or grug even, but grug often find "oh, grug no like look of this, grug fix" lead many hours pain grug and no better or system worse even.  grug early on often charge into code base waving club wildly and smash up everything, learn not good

+grug not say no improve system ever, quite foolish, but recommend take time understand system first especially bigger system is and respected code working today even if not perfect

+here tests often good hint for why fence not to be smashed!

 # <a name="grug-on-microservices"></a>[Microservices](#grug-on-microservices)